Skip to content

 • Damage to Reputation And Relationships

-Ditto Transcripts have been working with law firms for over a decade, and believe me when I say we know what we’re doing.
+Ditto Transcripts has been working with law firms for over a decade, and I can assure you that we know what we’re doing.

-Furthermore, our transcriptionists are 100% US-based, meaning they know the language inside and out.
-No worrying about things being taken out of context; everything will be transcribed as it should be.
+Furthermore, our transcriptionists are 100% US-based, ensuring they are thoroughly familiar with the language.
+No need to worry about things being taken out of context; everything will be transcribed accurately.

 One more thing: our legal transcribers are all human.
 They can understand nuance and context to a degree that no AI transcription platform or solution can match.
 As a result, when working with the legal industry, we find manual transcription best.

-Infact, our transcriptionists are so good that we can guarantee more than 99% accuracy for all legal transcription projects.
-Our services are unmatched by the measly 86% accuracy of the top automated transcription software.
+In fact, our transcriptionists are so good that we can guarantee more than 99% accuracy for all legal transcription projects.
+Our services surpass the 61.92% accuracy of the top automated transcription software.

 We’re Not Just About Accuracy, You Know